-Ask almost any tenured agency owner and they’ll tell you – close rates are never stable.
-They can change from week to week or month to month, they are almost always different from marketing source to marketing source, not to mention from producer to producer.
+If you ask almost any tenured agency owner they’ll tell you – close rates are virtually never stable.
+They can change from week to week or from month to month, and they are almost always different from marketing source to marketing source, not to mention from producer to producer.
 So focusing too much on achieving the same close rate week to week is a losing proposition.

 For example, when it comes to comparing lead sources, close rates rarely are 100% consistent.
-You may see internet leads close at 11% one month, and then close at 8% the following month.
-There are a wide range of factors that may be causing this drop (for example, the quality of the lead sources, the number of different lead vendors you’re working with, how consistent producers are working each lead, how tenured the producers are, seasonality/the time of the year you’re reaching out to consumers, and so-on).
-So it’s absolutely crucial to look at your closing rates in a broader context and not just take them at face value or look at them as the key metric for your agency.
+You may see internet leads close at 11% one month, and then close at 8% the next month.
+There are a wide range of factors that may be causing this fluctuation (for example, the quality of the lead sources, the types of leads you’re working, the areas where you’re receiving leads from, the number of different lead vendors you’re working with, how consistent producers are working each lead, how tenured the producers are, seasonality/the time of the year you’re reaching out to consumers, and so-on).
+So it’s absolutely crucial that you look at your closing rates in a broader context and not just take them at face value or look at them as the key metric for your agency.

-By keeping vendors who provide a consistent close rate (which may not always be the highest close rate out of your vendor mix) it allows your agency to better pinpoint any potential weak points in your processes or personnel.
-By ruling out a consistently performing vendor/lead source as the issue, you can more easily identify if any problem is related to your follow-up process, to a specific team member’s performance, to your training, etc. This better allows your agency to have a scalable system that reinforces accountability.
-Without this, you and your team run the risk of constantly changing directions, which loses momentum and can often lead to poor results.
+By focusing your budget on vendors who provide a consistent close rate (which may not always be the highest close rate out of your vendor mix at any given point in time) it allows you to better pinpoint any potential weak points in your processes or personnel.
+By ruling out a consistently performing vendor/lead source as the issue, you can more easily identify if any problem is related to your follow-up process, to a specific team member’s performance, to your training program, etc. This will better allow your agency to have a scalable system that reinforces accountability.
+Without this, you and your team run the risk of constantly changing directions, which makes you lose momentum and can often lead you to poor results.

 2. Don’t switch vendors too frequently.

-Some agents fall into the trap of switching vendors monthly in an attempt to chase the highest close rate.
+Some agents fall into the trap of switching vendors monthly in an attempt to chase the highest close rates.
 The big problem with this?
-When you switch quickly, you lose consistency.
+When you switch quickly, you sacrifice any chance for consistency.

-Think of starting a new vendor relationship as similar to starting a new workout routine: It hurts at first, but the more you do it, the more your muscles adjust, and soon you see results.
-Likewise, you have to give your vendor relationships time to produce data that supports your decision to stick with them or move along.
+Think of starting a new vendor relationship as similar to starting a new workout routine: it will probably hurt at first, but the more you do it, the more your muscles adjust, and soon you start to see results.
+Likewise, you have to give your new lead sources time to produce enough data to support your decision to stick with them or move along.
 I suggest a minimum of 6 months before switching.

 Furthermore, when you constantly switch vendors, you risk burning out your team.
-Whether your close rate is 10% or 5%, it’s important to maintain a relationship that produces consistent, predictable quality from your vendors.
-When you know what to expect, you can create follow-up processes that your entire team knows how to follow.
+Whether your close rate is 10% or 5%, it’s important to maintain a relationship that produces consistent, predictable results from your vendors.
+When you know what to expect, you can create follow-up processes that your entire team can follow.
 Switching vendors frequently makes it difficult for your team to get into a rhythm with leads, and you risk exhausting your producers.
 Consistency over time is more important than the highest close rate.

 For example: say one month it takes your team 10 follow-up activities (on average) to write a lead.
 Then the next month they say they’re able to write a new lead with only 5 follow-ups.
 But then the next month it goes up to 15 follow-up activities.
 In this example the team will not be able to get into a steady process—by the time they realize the 5 follow-ups aren't working, it’s already half-way through the month.
-With a consistent close rate (again even if it’s not the highest of your vendors) it allows them the opportunity to drill down into how many activities (on average) are truly required to write a lead, and then they can build their daily schedule around those required activities.
+With a consistent close rate (again even if it’s not always the highest of your vendors in a given month) it allows them the opportunity to drill down into how many activities (on average) are truly required to write a lead, and then they can build their daily schedule around those required activities

 3. Do have consistent follow-up processes.